Litauen/LT_SDC/README.md

 Also 1.3beta does not properly load the weather picture, so Harmony is necessary to disable rain/snow to avoid crashes.
 Use this mod with Harmony prefixes to load your map: https://drive.google.com/file/d/1tV0d8KqbQigj9kWVPPp_hb9kE-AMFT1M/view?usp=drive_link (too lazy to create github for this one, use dnSpy to check what it does).

+## Crashes

+* When SDC is read, each settlementID (from SDC) is used to find the settlement on the map, and those settlements are stored in the internal cache
+* So if settlements do not match in SDC and in Main_map/scene.xscene + settlements.xml -> crash